It’s time to get romantic this festive season!

 6. Music To My Ears

-Our 12 Dates Of Christmas will definitely include a games day.
+Our 12 Dates Of Christmas definitely includes a games day.
 Head to the top floor of the Dragon Centre in Sham Shui Po and prepare to be transported back to the past.
 They have a great selection of Western and Asian arcade games to play and, in our experience, it’s never too busy.
 Or if you prefer board games to arcade games, make your way to Wheat and Wood in Kennedy Town.
-There’s an amazing collection of board games to choose from and you can order drinks and snacks (Red Velvet Cheesecake, yes please!) while you’re there!
-Just remember it shuts at 6pm, so you’ll probably want to plan your trip for a weekend.
+There’s an amazing collection of board games to choose from and you can order drinks and snacks while you’re there!
+Or if you’ve got a good game collection at home, a cosy night in works too!

 9. A Quick Romantic Getaway